pudly/schmopera-hugo/content/articles/toronto-opera-initiatives-don-giovanni.md

 date = "2016-02-14T14:32:00-05:00"
 lastmod = "2016-02-14T15:41:00-05:00"
 publishDate = "2016-02-14T15:30:00-05:00"
-slug = "toronto-opera-initiatives-don-giovanni"
-title = "Toronto Opera Initiative&#039;s Don Giovanni"
+short_description = "Led by sopranos Jaclyn Grossman and Rebecca Townsend, the artist-centric collective creates performance opportunities for young artists.
+During their transition between student and professional life, it's all about gaining experience, even in what may seem like \"stretch roles\" for these emerging singers." slug = "toronto-opera-initiatives-don-giovanni" title = "Toronto Opera Initiative&#039;s Don Giovanni"
 +++